hao022/huatuo/docs/metrics/events.md

 **Feature Introduction**

 Online business network latency issues are difficult to locate, as problems can occur in any direction or stage.
 For example, receive direction latency might be caused by issues in drivers, protocol stack, or user programs.
-Therefore, we developed netrecvlat detection functionality, leveraging skb NIC ingress timestamps to check latency at driver, protocol stack, and user-space layers.
+Therefore, we developed net_rx_latency detection functionality, leveraging skb NIC ingress timestamps to check latency at driver, protocol stack, and user-space layers.
 When receive latency reaches thresholds, eBPF captures network context information (five-tuple, latency location, process info, etc.).
 Receive path: **NIC -> Driver -> Protocol Stack -> User Active Receive**

 **Example**

-A business container received packets from the kernel with a latency over 90 seconds, tracked via netrecvlat, ES query output:
+A business container received packets from the kernel with a latency over 90 seconds, tracked via net_rx_latency, ES query output:

 ```
 {